Bellman function method for general operators on martingales: Motivating examples

-where $r_k(x) = \sign\sin 2^k\pi x$. \end{itemize} The system~$\{w_n\}$ resembles in its properties the Fourier basis (see, e.g.,~\cite[\S 4.5]{KaSa1999tran}) and can be considered as its discrete analogue.
-In particular, the following direct analogue of Rubio de Francia's inequality~\cite{Ru1985} for the Walsh system is proved in~\cite{Os2016tran}. \begin{ThNoNum} Let $\{f^n\}$ be at most a countable collection of functions with Walsh spectra supported in pairwise disjoint intervals $I_n \subset \Zpls$:
+where $r_k(x) = \sign\sin 2^k\pi x$. \end{itemize} The system~$\{w_n\}$ resembles in its properties the Fourier basis (see, e.g.,~\cite[\S 4.5]{KaSa1999tran}) and can be considered as its discrete analog.\footnote{It actually \emph{is} the Fourier basis in the sense of abstract harmonic analysis if we identify $\ui$ with the Cantor dyadic group in the right way.} In particular, the following direct analog of Rubio de Francia's inequality~\cite{Ru1985} for the Walsh system is proved in~\cite{Os2016tran}. \begin{ThNoNum} Let $\{f^n\}$ be at most a countable collection of functions with Walsh spectra supported in pairwise disjoint intervals $I_n \subset \Zpls$\textup{:}

 For $1<p\le 2$, we have